 - Show products from multiple angles

-- Include at least one lifestyle/context image showing the product in use
+- Include at least one lifestyle or context image showing the product in use

 - Keep backgrounds clean and consistent across all products